Biography

 Chris has overcome many obstacles during his woodturning journey such as working in make-shift workshops turning in temperatures ranging from sub-zero to well above one hundred degrees, during hours when most people are sleeping.
 Then, because he turns unusual bowls, many times he finds that he must make one-of-a-kind tools for that one-of-a-kind piece, which is very time consuming.

-Cedar Bowl Restored Brian Start 7.9.12Finally, the greatest ongoing challenge is the search for wood.
+A man wearing goggles and a helmet stands in front of a machine.Finally, the greatest ongoing challenge is the search for wood.
 Chris has repelled down the side of a dormant volcano, received permission to retrieve downed rare woods on government properties, and removed fallen trees from homes and businesses.
 Chris searches for wood that has dynamic color and grain which may have burls, holes, and bark inclusions.
-Though these characteristics add to the difficulty and danger turning the wood, it increases Chris’ determination to create a piece that is truly unique.
+Though these characteristics add to the difficulty and danger turning the wood, it increases Chris determination to create a piece that is truly unique.

-Chris and his wife, Kathy, along with their two children, moved from Hawai’i to North Carolina in 1997 to be closer to family, where they still live today.
-Chris continues to create his beautiful artwork, while working full-time as a Branch Manager for a major elevator company.
+Chris and his wife, Kathy, along with their two children, moved from Hawaii to North Carolina in 1997 to be closer to family, where they still live today.
+Chris continues to create his beautiful artwork, while working full-time as a Sr. Manager for a major elevator company.